Rain (wrestler): Asistencia, Asesoría y Administración (2009–2010)

-On August 21, 2009, at Verano de Escandalo, Rain made her debut for Lucha Libre AAA World Wide (AAA) as a member of La Legión Extranjera, led by Konnan.
-In the promotion she regularly teams with Jennifer Blade and Sexy Star as well as acting as the valet of Alex Koslov.
-At the 2010 Rey de Reyes show Rain, Christina Von Eerie and Sexy Star faced off against Cinthia Moreno, Mari and Faby Apache, a match which Moreno won for her team by pinning Sexy Star.
-During a post Rey de Reyes interview Sexy Star claimed that the Apaches and Cintia Moreno were nothing but maids, which led to AAA booking a match between Cinthia Moreno, Faby and Mari Apache against Sexy Star, Rain and Jennifer Blade in a Triplemanía XVIII match where the person pinned or submitted would have to be the winning team's slave for a month.
-At Triplemanía La Legión defeated Moreno and the Apaches, when Blade pinned Mari, thanks in part to the biased refereering by Hijo del Tirantes.
-Following the match Konnan ordered Mari Apache to begin her maid duty right away by cleaning up their dressing room.
+On August 21, 2009, at Verano de Escándalo, Rain made her debut for Lucha Libre AAA World Wide (AAA) as a member of La Legión Extranjera, led by Konnan.
+In the promotion she regularly teamed with Jennifer Blake and Sexy Star as well as acting as the valet of Alex Koslov.
+At the 2010 Rey de Reyes show, Rain, Christina Von Eerie and Sexy Star faced off against Cynthia Moreno, Mari and Faby Apache, a match which Moreno won for her team by pinning Sexy Star.
+During a post Rey de Reyes interview, Sexy Star claimed that the Apaches and Moreno were nothing but maids, which led to AAA booking a match between Moreno, Faby and Mari Apache against Sexy Star, Rain and Blake in a Triplemanía XVIII match, where the person pinned or submitted would have to be the winning team's slave for a month.
+At Triplemanía, La Legión defeated Moreno and the Apaches, when Blake pinned Mari, thanks in part to the biased refereeing by Hijo del Tirantes.
+Following the match, Konnan ordered Mari Apache to begin her maid duty right away by cleaning up their dressing room.
 The stipulation expired on July 6, 2010.
 Rain's contract with AAA expired on July 25, 2010.

 Wrestlicious (2009–2010)

-In early 2009 Maxon took part in the tapings of Wrestlicious, under the ring name Felony, which began airing in March 2010.
+In early 2009, Maxson took part in the tapings of Wrestlicious, under the ring name Felony, which began airing in March 2010.
 She debuted on March 1 in the first episode teaming with Maria Toro and Bandita defeating the team of Cousin Cassie, Tyler Texas and Charlotte.
-On the April 7 edition of Takedown, Felony was one of the last two girls along with Glory standing in a 20-girl over-the-top-rope "Hoedown Throwdown" battle royal to determine the top two contenders for the Wrestlicious Championship.
+On the April 7 episode of Takedown, Felony was one of the last two girls along with Glory standing in a 20-girl over-the-top-rope "Hoedown Throwdown" battle royal to determine the top two contenders for the Wrestlicious Championship.
 On the May 24 episode of Wrestlicious Takedown, Felony lost the Wrestlicious Championship match to Glory.